-If you have rank and file staff who are comfortable with their current office set up and are resistant to change, you’ll need to hone your powers of persuasion.
+If you have rank and file staff who are comfortable with their current office set up and are resistant to change, you’ll need to hone your powers of persuasion when planning commercial fit outs and design changes.

 Many office and facilities managers have a forward-thinking vision for their office but don’t act on their ideas for fear of directors labeling them too ‘radical’.
-Take for instance agile working.
+Take for instance agile working - a popular style of office design in London.
 This doesn’t mean nimbly leaping across desks but adopting a more flexible approach to office layouts and design.
 It’s a style of working that not everyone is convinced by but research has proven that an agile office is better for productivity and staff welfare.

 Getting everyone onboard with agile working